Which type of Pool Liner would suit you best? - Edge LeisureSeptember 21, 2017 in Newsfeed.

 This type is more costly than their metal counterparts in the long run due to the fact they may not last the full life of the pool but initially will save you some money.

 Now that you are informed of the strong points and drawbacks of each of the two types of vinyl linings for pools, you can make an informed choice.
 Do this knowing that the pool liner serves very important purposes in the pool.
-They highly improve the aesthetics of your pool.
+They highly improve the aesthetics of your pool & helps with the longevity of your pool.
+Give us a call today to speak to the experts.